Sheriff: Missing 3-year-old may have slept in lawnmower bag - NewsBreak

 The Lincoln County Sheriff’s Office in Montana said it originally got a report Friday from a concerned neighbor about a missing child in Bull Lake, south of Troy, Montana.

 Deputies determined that Ryker had already been missing for at least two hours by the time they learned of his disappearance.
-The 3-year-old was last seen playing with his family dog outside his home that Friday afternoon.Hospital worker dies after struck in groin by patient in South Carolina, police say
+The 3-year-old was last seen playing with his family dog outside his home that Friday afternoon.16-year-old catches kingfish off Venice

 Authorities searched for the toddler for two days, with their efforts hampered by weather conditions.